Dr. ir. Elkhuizen, W.S.

-Willemijn Elkhuizen is a PhD candidate at Delft University of Technology, the Netherlands.
+Willemijn Elkhuizen is a post-doctoral researcher at Delft University of Technology, the Netherlands.
 She obtained her Bachelor and Master degree at Industrial Design Engineering in Delft.
-Her master in Strategic Product Design was focused on sustainable product development.
-From 2011 she worked at the research department of Océ Technologies, researching sustainable product development opportunities for the print industry.
-In 2013 Océ offered her the opportunity do a PhD focused on 3D printing and Fine Art Reproduction, which she is currently conducting.
+From 2011 she worked at the research department of Océ Technologies B.V., researching sustainable product development opportunities for the print industry.
+In 2013 Océ Technologies offered her the opportunity do a PhD focused on 3D printing and fine art reproduction.

-Current research focuses on the reproduction of gloss: to understand which parameters are important for the reproduction of gloss of Fine Art artefacts, using (3D) scanning, modelling and 3D printing technologies, and how these parameters relate to the material appearance.
-For this propose she develops experimental setups to capture gloss – that varies across a surface - and collaborates with industry partners to print this gloss data.
-Besides this she conducts experiments to create a better understanding of how people perceive gloss, and how this can play a role in developing an effective gloss reproduction system.
+Her PhD research focused on material appearance the reproduction of paintings; to develop an integrated approach for the reproduction of colour, topography, and gloss.
+The ultimate design goal of the research project was to be able to create visually indistinguishable reproductions.
+Specifically, her research focused on the reproduction of gloss: to understand which parameters are important for the reproduction of gloss of paintings, using (3D) scanning, modelling and 3D printing, and how these parameters relate to its material appearance.
+For this propose she developed experimental setups to capture gloss – that varies across a surface - and collaborated with industry partners to print spatially-varying gloss.

 - 2007 – 2010

-Master Strategic Product Design, specialisation Technology in Sustainable Development, Delft University of Technology
+Master Strategic Product Design, Delft University of Technology

 - 2003 – 2007